 Oh well, I know I have the alternative of leaving the Philippines if (when?) it gets fucked up; a lot of the 16 million Filipinos won’t.

-And that probably makes me sound unpatriotic but, fuck, I am beginning to disbelieve Jose Rizal and all those heroes that think our country is worth fighting for — 16 million Filipinos just showed that I am probably not a Filipino (insert sad emoji here).
+And that probably makes me sound unpatriotic but, fuck, I am beginning to disbelieve Jose Rizal and all those heroes that think our country is worth fighting for — 16 million Filipinos just showed that I am probably not one of them (insert sad emoji here).